grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 1. Set the callback URL for your OAuth2 app to `http://<my_grafana_server_name_or_ip>:<grafana_server_port>/login/generic_oauth`.

 Ensure that the callback URL you provide is the complete HTTP address that you use to access Grafana via your browser, but with the appended path of `/login/generic_oauth`.
-   You may need to set the `root_url` option of `[server]` for the callback URL to be correct.
-For example, in case you are serving Grafana behind a proxy.
+For the callback URL to be correct, it might be necessary to set the `root_url` option to `[server]`.
+For example, if you are serving Grafana behind a proxy.

 1. Update `[auth.generic_oauth]` section of Grafana configuration file:
    1. Update `client_id` and `client_secret` fields to match client ID and client secret from your OAuth2 app.